Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: Convergence

 \section{Convergence}

-To visualize how bias can accelerate convergence, we provide the validation NLL vs. iteration plot below from the SIR benchmark, which demonstrates that \textit{G}-invariant bias permits almost immediate convergence to the optimal solution.
+To visualize how bias can accelerate convergence, we provide the validation NLL versus iteration in \autoref{fig:sir-convergence} from the SIR benchmark, which demonstrates that \textit{G}-invariant bias permits almost immediate convergence to the optimal solution.
 Furthermore, this performance was maintained under shifting and scaling, unlike TNP-D.